20 Old School MMORPGs That Are Still Worth Playing In 2025

 The game universe is vast with loads of systems and activities to get involved in like mining in space, piracy, and trade.

-Eve Online has also seen some of the biggest and most expensive battles in MMO history between players.
+Eve Online has also seen some of the biggest and most expensive battles in MMO history between players which has resulted in hundreds of thousands of dollars in real losses.

 - Emulator: Various Community Projects